THE SHIPYARD

 of saucer separation.
 If it does so, the

-photon deck, wing batteries, and megaphasers are removed along with the warp
+photon deck, wing batteries, and megaphasers are

-engines.
-The CMD would lose its special
+CMD would lose its special sensors.

 These ships are